gebruederheitz/wp-easy-customizer/README.md

 ### Customizing which panels are removed

-You can extend the `CustomizerSettings` class and override the `declutterCustomizer()` method to control, which of the default panels are removed:
+By default, `CustomizerSettings` "cleans up" the Customizer, removing some panels that are rarely used.
+You can extend the `CustomizerSettings` class and override the `declutterCustomizer()` method to control which of the default panels are removed:

 ```php
 class MyCustomizerSettings extends \Gebruederheitz\Wordpress\Customizer\CustomizerSettings